kailash-s-nair/toxic-comment-detector/README.md

   - Make sure `src/` is in the Python path (using `python -m src.webDemo.api` rather than running files directly sometimes helps).
   - Confirm your virtual environment is activated.

----

-## 11. Acknowledgements

-- **Course**: CSCI 4050U – Machine Learning (Ontario Tech University)
-- **Dataset**: Jigsaw Toxic Comment Classification Challenge (Kaggle)
-- **Libraries / Tools**:
-  - PyTorch, scikit-learn, pandas, NumPy
-  - Flask, Flask-Cors
-  - React, Vite
-- **People**: Course instructor and TAs for project guidance and feedback.

-If you use or build on this project, please consider citing the original dataset and giving credit to the contributors of this repository.